Find Grad Schools

 Master’s Degrees in Architectural Engineering

 There are 15 colleges and univerities across the nation that offer a master's degree in architectural engineering.
-In recent years, the majority of the students getting degrees in this area were male, and 11 were from an underrepresented racial-ethnic group.
-Also, 17.3% of architectural engineering graduates were international students.
+This degree is more popular with male students, and about 14% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 13.7% of architectural engineering graduates were international students.

 Education Levels of Architectural Engineering Majors

-In 2020-2021, 168 master's degrees were awarded to architectural engineering majors.
+During the most recent year for which data is available, 183 people earned their master's degree in architectural engineering.
 This earns it the #215 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in architectural engineering at each degree level.